olivertowers/aaz/Commands/document-db/cluster/_list-connection-strings.md

-# [Command] _document-db cluster list-connection-strings_
+# [Command] _docdb cluster list-connection-strings_

-List mongo cluster connection strings.
+List Document DB cluster connection strings.
 This includes the default connection string using SCRAM-SHA-256, as well as other connection strings supported by the cluster.

 ## Versions